Best smart displays 2020: top Alexa and Google Assistant devices tested

 6. Lenovo Smart Tab P10

 We’ve already mentioned that smart speakers are essentially hybrid devices, so we’re not sure what that makes the Lenovo Smart Tab P10.
 A deconstructed smart display, perhaps?
 It’s essentially a middling 10-inch Android tablet that, when plugged into the supplied speaker dock, becomes an Alexa-powered smart display.
 There’s a degree of flexibility here its rivals can’t match, though its smart speaker functionality isn’t quite as polished or intuitive as the more focused alternatives.

 7. LG ThinQ WK9

-We’d be tempted to describe the LG ThinQ WK9 as the runt of the initial Google smart display litter, if only for its ugly looks and current US-only availability.
+We’d be tempted to describe the LG ThinQ WK9 as the runt of the initial Google smart display litter, if only for its ugly looks.
 But there’s nothing puny about the WK9’s boombox-like proportions.
 Twin 20W speakers flank an 8-inch touchscreen.
 Yep, this is all about the audio, with the kind of thumpingly bassy output you’d normally expect of a dedicated sound system.
 This one is for the party'ers.

 8. Facebook Portal

-The Facebook Portal family isn’t available outside of the US just yet, but that’s all set to change later this year.
+The Facebook Portal family is now available in the UK.
 With 15.6-inch and 10.1-inch options, the Portal could have been perfect for those who wanted a fuller media experience, but video streaming compatibility is rather limited.
 The main focus here is on placing Facebook Messenger video calls, supported by superior camera and mic tech, and software that cleverly tracks the caller around the room.